07 Nov Diana and her motivation to become Cabin Crew

 I couldn’t even know how to start Diana’s story.
 I admit that in the moment I read what I wrote I felt very happy, because I’ve never known her motivation of becoming a Flight Attendant.
 Just now, almost 10 months after I met her, I found out the real reason why she wanted to prepare with us and why she fought so hard to become a Cabin Crew.
 I let you read her story, it’s a sincere one and truly emotional.

 “I know that most people want a career in aviation due to the desire of travelling the world, having a fulfilling life, in which no other day is the same as the next one.
-I will be honest, I wished to become a flight attendant due to financial motives.
-Yes, I admit, I arrived at a point in my life where my actual job offered few financial perspectives, and the situation from home wasn’t so pink.
+I will be honest, I wished to become a flight attendant for financial reasons.
+Yes, I admit, I arrived at a point in my life where my actual job offered few financial perspectives, and the situation at home wasn’t so pink.
 I had two parents closed to retiring, a bank loan and a long list of things that were asking rapidly to be resolved.
-I know, doesn’t sound so optimistic, but this were the real reasons in that moment.
-I woke up alone in the situation of holding the financial situation of my family, concerned in the same time for the present and the future of my parents.
-For me, my family is extremely important and it’s the motor that keeps me alive.
+I know, doesn’t sound so optimistic, but this was my current status back then.
+I woke up alone, having to take care of the financial situation of my family, concerned in the same time for the present and the future of my parents.
+For me, my family is extremely important and it’s the engine that keeps me alive.
 And with my ‘fabulous’ salary which allowed me to have a decent life but not more than that, I knew I didn’t have something to offer.

 On the 13th, in a Wednesday, I registered to How to be Cabin Crew preparation course.
-I laughed and I said I will confront my bad luck, due to being on the 13th.
-I admit, I thought 3 weeks before making this step: to go, to not go, what if I pay 350 euros and I don’t get hired, what will I do?
+I laughed and I said I will confront my bad luck – 13!
+I admit, I thought 3 weeks before making this step: to go, to not go, what if I pay the money for the course and I don’t get hired, what will I do?
 I admit, I was a little bit skeptical, again from financial reasons.
-My mother told me direct: “Diana, if you don’t take any risk, you will not win.
-So go, invest money in your preparation, and after you have the chance to have a salary 10 times higher.”
-It had sense what my mother told me, to I bet 350 euros + a new suit for the interview, following that today, when I write this text I gain a salary of approximately 3000 $ monthly, I am happy flight attendant, my parents are financially safe and I smile everyday.
+My mother told me direct: “Diana, if you don’t take any risk, success won’t come.
+So go, invest money in your education, and after you’ll have the chance earn a 10 times higher salary.”
+It had sense what my mother told me, so I bet my money + a new suit for the interview.
+Now, when I write this text I gain a salary of approximately 3000 $ monthly, I am happy flight attendant, my parents are financially safe and I smile everyday.

 I don’t know if I can put into words what I experienced/learned at your preparation course.
 It was probably the most beautiful experience before starting my aviation career.
-Just my first flight as Cabin Crew succeeded to dethrone this experience.
-Even if I wouldn’t succeed for the first time, I felt that I truly invested in my personal development, and everything that I learned in those 4 days would have had helpful for anywhere I would go.
-I understood what my strong points are and what are my minuses, I learned to construct my personal presentation in order not to remain in anonymous, I tested my English vocabulary in a serious of situations more and more difficult and challenging, and most importantly, I had in front of me an example of a strong person, which succeeded to have a beautiful career in aviation.
-Our trainer had 10 years of experience at Qatar Airways and 2 years’ experience as a recruiter.
+Only my first flight as Cabin Crew succeeded to overcome this experience.
+I felt that I truly invested in my personal development, and everything that I learned in those days with you at the course had been so helpful for me.
+I understood what my strong points are and what are my weaknesses, I learned to make an amazing personal presentation that makes me shine at the interview, I tested my English vocabulary in a series of situations more and more difficult and challenging, and most important, I had in front of me an example of a strong person, which succeeded to have a beautiful career in aviation.
+Our trainer had almost 10 years in aviation and she is an amazing women, teacher and friend.
 I admit, I was inspired by her story, her determination to fight for a job like this, how she succeeded to make a career out of this and how she knows to be close to her students and to offer them the best there is.
-When I arrived home in the afternoon, after 8-10 hours at the course, I stayed with my mother another 2 hours to tell her what I learned, about the task I had to take, about my colleagues, and my face was always full of joy.
-I finally found myself, I discovered how beautiful it is to work in a team and to do what motivates me.
-In those 4 days I simply got my wings and I had so much confidence in myself.
+When I arrived home in the afternoon, after 8-10 hours at the course, I stayed with my mother another 2 hours to tell her what I learned, about the tasks I had to take, about my colleagues, and my face was always full of joy.
+I finally found myself, I discovered how beautiful it is to work in a team and to do something motivating.
+In those days I simply got my wings and I had so much confidence in myself.